ksk-S/ModellingHallucinations/README.md

 ### Downloading models
 You will need to download a few models.
 There are `download.sh` scripts provided for your convenience.
-* The image generation network (Upconvolutional network) from [3].
+* The deep generator network (Upconvolutional network) from Dosovitskiy & Brox (2016)[3].
 You can download directly on their [website](https://github.com/anguyen8/upconv_release) or using the provided script `cd nets/upconv && ./download.sh`
-* A network being visualized (e.g. from Caffe software package or Caffe Model Zoo).
-The provided examples use these models:
-  * [BVLC reference CaffeNet](https://github.com/BVLC/caffe/tree/master/models/bvlc_reference_caffenet): `cd nets/caffenet && ./download.sh`
+* The deep convolutional neural network can be downloaded from [BVLC reference CaffeNet](https://github.com/BVLC/caffe/tree/master/models/bvlc_reference_caffenet) or using the provided script `cd nets/caffenet && ./download.sh`

 Settings:
 * Paths to the downloaded models are in [settings.py](settings.py).
 They are relative and should work if the `download.sh` scripts run correctly.
-* The paths to the model being visualized can be overriden by providing arguments `net_weights` and `net_definition` to [act_max.py](act_max.py).

 ## Usage